kamali9514-cloud/APPDETECT/README.md

 # APPDETECT

-## 📌 Overview
+## Overview
 APPDETECT is a simple and user-friendly web application designed to provide a structured interface for users with features like Home, Login, About, and Service pages.
 It focuses on clean UI design and smooth navigation experience.

-## 🎯 Features
+## Features
-- 🏠 Home page with navigation
+- Home page with navigation
-- 🔐 Login system UI
+-  Login system UI
-- ℹ️ About section
+-  About section
-- 🛠️ Services page
+-  Services page
-- 📱 Responsive layout (works on laptop & mobile)
+-  Responsive layout (works on laptop & mobile)
-- 🎨 Simple and clean design
+-  Simple and clean design

 ---

-## 💻 Technologies Used
+## Technologies Used
 - Python Flask
 - SQLite Database
 - HTML